 The Low-Latitude Ionosphere/Thermosphere Enhancements in Density (LLITED) Mission 2017

 Recent observations of the duskside thermosphere have revealed additional complexity in the coupling between the ionosphere/thermosphere (IT) regions and its potential impact on space weather.
-There exists two dominant IT interactions in the low-latitude ducks-side: the Equatorial Ionozation Anomaly (EIA) and the Equatorial Temperature and Wind Anomaly (ETWA).
+There exists two dominant IT interactions in the low-latitude dusk-side: the Equatorial Ionozation Anomaly (EIA) and the Equatorial Temperature and Wind Anomaly (ETWA).

 ETWA AND EIA